 How it will change your life: You will save money on magazines, you will create more time and space for yourself to think about other things and to enjoy your life.
 You will stop staring at Instagram and believing that there is something wrong with you.
 You will get rid of the clutter in your house.
-You will stop beating yourself up for not following varying and contradictory advice that those magazine give.
+You will stop beating yourself up for not following varying and contradictory advice that those magazines and websites give.
 You will find relief of feeling as though you should be something else, you will stop dealing with the stress of seeing digitally enhanced images that portray an unrealistic version of what a woman is supposed to look like.
 You’ll be able to relax and just breathe and just be you…

 How it will change your life: You will actually be able to focus on going forward in your life given what you have.
 You will be able to appreciate and enjoy the things and the people who are in your life rather than feeling disconnected to what you do have.
 You will find that when you look at and enjoy what you do have rather than what you don’t have you will generally be happier.
 You will also be able to enhance and make more of the good things in your life because you will be moving forward in joy and able to appreciate those around you rather than stuck in envy.

-3. Resolve to stop spending buying money on miracle potions and weight loss/diet shakes or other gimmicks.
+4. Resolve to stop spending buying money on miracle potions and weight loss/diet shakes or other gimmicks.

 How to do it: Stop looking for the next miracle skin cream or beauty potion or pre-packaged meal or shake program that will make you perfect.
-Stick to one simple skin care regimen that you enjoy and that’s not too expensive.
+Stick to one simple skin care regimen that you enjoy and that you can afford.
 Keep your diet healthy (lots of fresh fruits and vegetables) and get fresh air and exercise.

 How it will change your life: It will take away the stress and anxiety about buying something every time you see a commercial or read an article about how different your skin will look and be when you get this one product.
 It will reduce waste in your life and it will keep you from spending excessive cash on something disposable.

 How to do it: Stop talking about how fat you are.
 Stop talking about how much weight you need to lose.
 Stop talking about diets.
 Stop talking about who has gained or lost weight.
-Stop commenting on other people’s weight either to their face or behind their back, even if it’s “omg you lost so much weight…” Make a choice to not engage with any talk about other people’s bodies or your own.
+Stop commenting on other people’s weight either to their face or behind their back, even if it’s “Wow you lost so much weight…” Make a choice to not engage with any talk about other people’s bodies or your own.